AnekantEmployee/soc_l1/artifacts/rule_002.md

-# Rule 002 - Attempt to bypass conditional access rule in Azure AD - Not found in provided context
+# Rule 2 - Attempt to bypass conditional access rule in Azure AD - Not found in provided context.